Integrative Cancer Care • London

 • Mind-body tools (stress, coping, sleep)

-• Complementary options only if appropriate and screened
+• Therapies only if appropriate and screened

-Monitoring: simple review of symptoms, tolerability, and fit with treatment stage.
+Monitoring should be simple: symptoms, tolerability, and fit with treatment stage.

 How we monitor progress